skx/cpmulator/EXTENSIONS.md

 ## Function 0x04: Set Quiet

+* If C is 0x00 quiet-mode is enabled.
-If C is 0 quiet-mode is enabled, otherwise it is disabled.
+* If C is 0x01 quiet-mode is disabled.
+* If C is 0xFF quiet-mode is queried.
+   * 0x00 means it is active
+   * 0x01 means it is not active.

 Quiet mode prevents the display of a banner every time the CCP is restarted.